L’Epicerie story

 Today, L’Epicerie has evolved into a small-batch bakery focused entirely on artisan sourdough bread - made remotely in the pristine Wainui countryside, using pure spring water and honest ingredients.

-Our loaves are tin-shaped for convenience, fermented slowly, and baked with care.
-It’s a return to simplicity — the kind of bread that brings joy to the table and fits into everyday life.
+The loaves are tin-shaped for convenience, fermented slowly, and baked with care.
+It’s a return to simplicity - the kind of bread that brings joy to the table and fits into everyday life.

 Still the Same Heart